 Newborns sleep so much but as the weeks progress their sleep becomes more organized.
 They will consolidate their sleep so that they sleep longer stretches overnight and have more awake times during the day.
 Within a matter of months, it’ll feel like you no longer have a newborn anymore and you’ll miss it!

-If you’d like to learn more about newborn sleep and establishing healthy sleep from the start, you can organize a newborn sleep consultation where we go over all the most important information and tips for newborn sleep success.
+If you’d like to learn more about newborn sleep and establishing healthy sleep from the start, you can purchase my newborn sleep guide where I go over all the most important information and tips for newborn sleep success.